EvelynPloetz/Deep-LASI/docs/source/installation.rst

       conda create -n 'your_environment_name' python==3.10
       conda activate your_environment_name

-Otherwise, please download and install Python version 3.7-3.10 manually via the python website (listed above).
+If you do not want to install Conda, please download and install Python version 3.7-3.10 manually via the python website (listed above) and proceed to TensorFlow installation using 'pip' instead of 'conda'.

 Workaround for ARM Macs (M1/M2) and MATLAB Versions below 2023b
 """"""""""""""""""""""""""